exercism/rust/concepts/fold/about.md

 # About

-[`fold`][fold] takes in an iterator and optionally applies the results of processing each item to an accumulator, returning the accumulator.
+[`fold`][fold] is a [consuming iterator adaptor][consuming iterator adaptor] which applies a function to each element of the iteration, accumulating the result into a new value.

 Each iteration of `fold` takes two arguments.
 The first is an initial value for the accumulator.
 The second is a closure which itself takes two arguments: the accumulator and an item.
 The closure's return value is the subsequent value of the accumulator.